 The model matching-based methodology is experimentally shown to be viable for use in real-time PHIL setups, and is reported to achieve accuracy levels and a stability range that are comparable or superior to those of the ITM-based methodology.

-Finally, the model matching-based interface tested in the experiment is found to exhibit a remarkable level of robustness.
+Finally, the model matching-based interface tested in the experiment is found to exhibit very good robustness.
 However, it should be remarked that no considerations of robustness are made in the model matching-based design methodology.
 The reported improvement in the stability range therefore cannot be formally attributed to the model matching-based approach, but will serve as an important starting point for future investigation into the design constraint of robustness.